artsy/README/onboarding/engineering-introduction.md

 PDDE-wide, the 2nd Friday of each sprint is "Future Friday."
 This is a lightweight process focused on collecting ideas about longer-term opportunities during the course of day-to-day work.

-Conversations can be labeled with #ff so they're find-able later.
-When Friday comes (if you're so compelled), choose a direction to explore/experiment and report back any results at end-of-day.
+When Friday comes (if you're so compelled), choose a direction to explore/experiment and report back any results at end-of-day in the slack channel [#future-friday](https://artsy.slack.com/archives/C01DN9S9AKY) 🔒.
 Participation is optional and collaborations are encouraged.

 You can read more in the original [RFC](https://github.com/artsy/potential/issues/146) and [blog post](https://artsy.github.io/blog/2015/12/22/future-fridays/).